thedevildude/thedevildude/README.md

 ## What I'm Working On

-- 🛠️ Currently working on a top-secret project that blends creativity and technology.
 - 💼 GDC Engineering Fellow at Pupilfirst Private Limited, contributing to the CARE project supporting the 10BedICU initiative.

 ## My Projects